Rocky and Diamond

 - Averting the eyes, turning the head away or to the side can be a sign of anxiety.
 This can also be a diffusive tool as well, to avoid conflict or help diffuse a situation.

 - Pausing, holding position, or freezing can be a hunting behavior (sometimes called pointing), a sign of anxiety or uncertainty, or a diffusive behavior.

 - Tail tucked between the legs is often a sign of fear or anxiety and can occasionally be a diffusive behavior.

 - Sniffing or snuffling along the ground can mean several things; it is often a way for dogs to get a feel for the environment, follow the trail of a recent inhabitant, discover signals left behind by other dogs or animals, or just enjoy the delights of nature.
 It can also be a sign of anxiety and a diffusive tool, such as when being approached by someone or something that may be a potential threat.

 - Raising a front paw can be a diffusive behavior or indicate anxiety/stress.

 - Rolling onto the back is often a sign of fear, although the occasional very confident dog may have learned to do so in order to get tummy rubs.

-- Barking or whining could be due to fear, anxiety, or excited/worked up.
+- Barking or whining could be due to fear, anxiety, or being excited and worked up.
 Growling could be assertiveness and/or aggression, or fear.
-High-pitched barking often means the dog is too excited and vocalizing to try to calm themselves down.
+High-pitched barking often means the dog is too excited and is vocalizing to try to calm herself down.
 Barking can also serve as a warning that the dog is too scared or too aggressive and a bite may come next.